140+ Emergency Supplies Every Home Should Have Just in Case (Who Wants to Freeze, Starve, or Die, Right?)

 EDITED: I just added a few more things thanks to a reader's much appreciated comments!

 Disclosure: There are affiliate links scattered throughout this article.
-If you happen to click through and make any kind of purchase, I will receive a small commission at no cost to you.
-I appreciate your help supporting Healing Harvest Homestead--Heidi (Also, I don't own all these items--they are suggestions and to give you ideas.
-Be sure to research to find what things work best for you!)
+If you happen to click through and make any kind of purchase, I may receive a small commission at no cost to you.

 Basic Emergency Supplies Every Home Needs